 Converting the audio found on cassette tapes can be a time-consuming process.
 That’s because it’s not a simple file transfer that only takes a few seconds.
 Cassette to MP3 converters must record the audio in real time as it plays in the deck.
 If you’re converting a whole cassette, this can take up to an hour.
 Then you have to go into the application to listen to the captured content, edit the audio, separate the tracks and a few other things.
 These are all pretty simple things to master, but it can be quite involved as well.
 Just know that if you’re converting a lot of tapes, you’re probably looking at a long-term project.

 There are a couple of ways these converters connect to your computer.
 Most have an integrated cassette deck that allows you to easily slide in the tape you want to convert.
 Others require you to connect your own deck to your computer via RCA cables.
 These ones let you hook up any analog device, like a record player or 8-track deck, and convert audio from those devices as well.

 All of the products we reviewed can connect to your computer through a USB port.
 This is the most convenient way to connect, because all computers have multiple USB outlets.
 Most of the products can draw their power through the USB connection.
 But there are also alternate power supplies for these devices; some have DC adapter outlets, some also take AA batteries.

-Most of the devices we reviewed double as portable cassette players good for everyday use.
+Most of the devices we reviewed double as portable cassette players, good for everyday use.
 While this is nice for retro-style lovers, they don’t offer any functionality outside of playing and converting tapes.
-Our top-pick, Tape 2 PC, is a full bodied, double-deck unit with additional ports in the back that allow you to connect not only to your computer, but devices such as record players and your home entertainment system.
+Our number two pick, the Marantz Professional, is a full bodied, double-deck unit with additional ports in the back that allow you to connect not only to your computer, but devices such as record players and your home entertainment system.